johneddcooper/forumscraper/README.txt

 sudo apt-get install xautomation

 usage:
-to create database, run
+to create database (THIS PURGES A DB IF IT EXISTS), run make db
-  mysql -u 'mysql_username' < create.sql

 copy the settings file, then edit it to contain the correct login credentials cp local_settings.py.sample local_settings.py

-then run
-  python db_utf8.py
-(changes mysql table columns to all accept UTF-8)

 finally, run
-  python vbscraper.py URL
+  make run (for the standalone scraper) make watchdog (to run the scraper with a timeout watchdog)

 URL must contain http and end with a /
 good: http://forum.doom9.org/